CHAPTER 5A: ACCOUNTS PAYABLE

 - Academic-based gift cards impact a student’s financial aid, therefore cards purchased are not to be distributed for academic gifts or awards.

-Purchases on restricted funds must be pre-approved by Sponsored Projects Accounting, http://spa.nmsu.edu/ prior to submission to the Dean/VP/CC President’s Office for final approval.
+Purchases on restricted funds must be an approved purchase in the grant.
 A recipient log must be used to document the card issued, dollar amount, name and contact information of each recipient.
-The recipient log is to be maintained at the department and submitted to Accounts Payable, http://accountspayable.nmsu.edu/, once all cards are distributed.
+The recipient log is to be maintained at the department and submitted to Accounts Payable, firstname.lastname@example.org, once all cards are distributed.

-All other moving expenses should be processed following the employee’s hire date by submitting a Reimbursement Voucher.
-Receipts are required as supporting documentation for all expenses, except for any mileage claimed using the standard mileage rate for moving.
+All other moving expenses should be processed after the employee’s hire date by submitting an Payment Request form.
+Receipts are required as supporting documentation for all expenses, except mileage claimed using the standard mileage rate for moving.
 A copy of the Offer Letter must be submitted with the employee’s reimbursement request.
-All moving reimbursements will be processed through Accounts Payable.
+All reimbursements will be paid in the employee’s standard payroll cycle.